Adding colour to woodland gardens

 hamamelis x intermedia

-In addition the second layer in less shady area could be made up of plants designed to provide autumn colour such as –
+In addition, the second layer in the less shady areas could be made up of plants designed to provide autumn colour such as –

-The third layer under could be made up of plants that are able to grow and flower in shade in early spring such as –
+The third layer could be made up of plants that can grow and flower in shade in early spring such as –

 skimmia japonica rubella